 Windows XP End of Microsoft Extended Support

-As of January 2014, approximately 29% of all Windows computers worldwide continue to run Windows XP.
+As of February 2014, approximately 30% of all Windows computers worldwide continue to run Windows XP.
 Because no further security patches will be developed, these computers will be substantially more vulnerable to security risks and prone to malicious attacks.
-Also, with such a massive installed base and no future security patches, effective Windows XP exploits almost certainly will come quickly.
+Also, with such a massive installed base and no future security patches, effective Windows XP exploits will almost certainly come quickly.
 Since the risk of vulnerability is so high, Windows XP should not remain in use at Penn after the discontinuation of support on April 8th.
 It is vitally important that Windows XP users not leave themselves in such a tenuous position to help protect both the University’s data and the members of its community.

 ISC strongly urges all users of Windows XP to migrate to a newer and supported operating system.
 Before migrating from Windows XP, users should examine their computer’s technical specifications and determine whether they need to purchase new hardware or if they can effectively upgrade their existing hardware to Windows 7.
 Microsoft’s Windows 7 Upgrade Advisor is a recommended resource to assist with this determination.

 Since many computers still running Windows XP are incapable of running current Windows operating systems for performance or driver reasons, migrating from Windows XP often means a migration to new hardware as well.
 To help facilitate migrations, the University’s Computer Connection has stocked competitively priced and capable Dell OptiPlex desktops.

 More recently purchased hardware may meet the minimum requirements for Windows 7, so an appropriate upgrade to Windows 7 can be installed; Windows 7 upgrades can be purchased from the Computer Connection.
 Please note that Windows 8.x works best with touch screens and other hardware that rarely shipped with Windows XP systems, so Windows 7 is typically the best choice for an operating system upgrade.